selfdriventeam/kata/doc/arc/components/notification_engine.md

 The **Message Retriever** is responsible of interaction with the queue.

 The **Retry Mechanism** ensures each client receives message at least once.
-It has in-memory database to retry the message for a predefined number of time, and when all these attempts fail, it persistents the message into **Short Term Message Database** for retry later.
+It has in-memory database to retry the message for a predefined number of time, and when all these attempts fail, it persistent the message into **Short Term Message Database** for retry later.

 The **Sender** encapsulates all the details of interfacing with SMS, Email Push Notification libraries.